 No operating system is perfect, and all of them, if not fully patched, are at risk of being exploited by hackers and viruses.
 On the other hand, a fully patched operating system can be the best first line of defense.
 An unpatched machine on the network is harmful not only to its user but to other computers on the network.
 For that reason, we require all machines on the network to have the latest patches as outlined in our Acceptable Use Policy.

 For Mac OS X, updates are available through Apple's "Software Update" tool via the Apple Menu.
-Otherwise you can visit Apple Support.

 Keeping programs on your computer up-to-date is just as important as updating your operating system.
 Most malware use security vulnerabilities in your internet browser or internet plug-ins to infect your machine.

 New web exploits are found all of the time.
 Keeping your web browser up to date is paramount in ensuring that your system is secure.

 The most important action you take to keep your computer secure when browsing the web is to make sure your plugins stay up-to-date, including: